 Sikkim landslides are trivial for an adventurer.
 I love rain, and I don’t mind landslides.
 I will go to Sikkim in December.

-Many people have asked us about the best time to visit Sikkim and things to do there.
-Even after sharing my story of how my friends and I were rescued by the Indian military in December because the weather went extreme, some said, “I love landslides.
+Many people have asked us about the best time to visit Sikkim and the things to do there.
+Even after sharing my story of how the Indian military rescued my friends and me in December because of extreme weather, some said, “I love landslides.
 I love rain.
 I am an adventurer”.
-The severity of landslides, roadblocks, and crazy snowfall is beyond human prudence.
+The severity of landslides, roadblocks and crazy snowfall is beyond human prudence.
 Probably 1-2% of December tourists get a good travel experience -They must be the” Chosen” ones by god.

 Beware of high altitudes along with the landslides